kindtek/devels-workshop/README.md

 ### Easy as 1, 2, .., 4

-1. copy/pasta a line of code below into a terminal ([CMD or Powershell](https://www.wikihow.com/Open-Terminal-in-Windows))
-2. confirm installation actions, log in to your windows profile between restarts, and repeat as needed
-3. ??
-4. profit

 ```bat
 powershell.exe -Command "Invoke-WebRequest https://raw.githubusercontent.com/kindtek/powerhell/dvl-works/devel-spawn.ps1 -OutFile $env:USERPROFILE/dvlp.ps1;powershell.exe -ExecutionPolicy RemoteSigned -File $env:USERPROFILE/dvlp.ps1 kali-gui-kernel"

 ```

+1. copy/pasta the above line of code into a terminal ([CMD or Powershell](https://www.wikihow.com/Open-Terminal-in-Windows))
+2. press the ENTER, 'y', or 'n' key a few times and log in to your machine between restarts
+3. ??
+4. profit

 ---

-## With little more than a few key strokes and restarts, a suite of essential developer productivity software will be pushed to your Windows 10+ machine.
-Easily rename, backup, or restore your WSL distributions and become a cybersecurity expert with Kali without spending time digging through tutorials and debugging obscure error codes
+## With little more than a few key strokes and restarts, a suite of tightly connected developer productivity software will be pushed to your Windows 10+ machine.
+Easily rename/backup/restore your WSL distributions, hit the ground coding with VSCode, become a cybersecurity expert with Kali without debugging obscure error codes

 ### Set up occurs so smoothly that you will likely feel like you skipped step 3 -- especially if you've been tripped up by any of these tricky procedures _(ie : installing WSL, Github, Docker, seting up SSH logins with Github and Docker, manually adding new app registries, building a kernel, installing a GUI on Linux)_ in the past.
-But don't worry, as long as you keep repeating step 1, have a reliable internet connection, and a handful of gigabytes to spare of hard drive space there is no technical expertise required.
-You can use some of the time you're saving during the installation process to make an informed choice between the two options you will have once installation is complete.
-You can either try out your fresh WSL install and use Kali Linux to go straight to `/hel` in a [sandboxed user environment](https://github.com/kindtek/devels-playground#line-dance-with-the-devel) or use the devel's playground to try out any of the thousands of Docker Linux images on the [Docker Hub](https://hub.docker.com/search?q=&image_filter=official) into your fresh WSL install.
-There's no wrong choice.
+But don't worry, as long as you keep repeating step 1, have a reliable internet connection, and a handful of spare gigabytes, you are good to go - there is no technical expertise required.
+You can use some of the time you're saving during the installation process to make an informed choice on what shiny new toy you want to play with first.
+You can either try out your freshly installed WSL distribution and use Kali Linux to go straight to `/hel` in a ~~hand..~~ [sandboxed user environment](https://github.com/kindtek/devels-playground#line-dance-with-the-devel) or use the devel's playground to try out any of the thousands of Docker Linux images on the [Docker Hub](https://hub.docker.com/search?q=&image_filter=official) integrated seamlessly with ur machine.
 Check out this summary of user environments [images offered by Kindtek](https://github.com/kindtek/devels-playground#image-tags) that you can set as your main WSL environment with the devels-playground

-## At the end of the installation sequence, your WSL environment will be pushed a ~250MB [image](https://github.com/kindtek/devels-playground#ubuntu-dind) and the capability to contribute to this repository using either Github or Docker immediately
+## At the end of the installation sequence, your WSL environment will be pushed a ~250MB [image](https://github.com/kindtek/devels-playground#kali-dind) and the capability to contribute to this repository using either Github or Docker immediately

 ---

 ### All of the menial technical labor is eliminated so you can get straight to the good stuff.
-Fork this repo and see how easy it is to set up your own github repository that revolves around a github repository like this one
+Fork this repository and see how easy it is to set up your use the code as a template for setting up software that revolves around a Github repo like this one

 ### The Docker Linux images [created by Kindtek](https://github.com/kindtek/devels-playground#image-tags) and hosted by [Docker](https://hub.docker.com/repository/docker/kindtek/dvlp) on the [Docker Hub](https://hub.docker.com/search?q=&image_filter=official) are available for free.